Taking the Mystery Out of Some Legal Terms

 Deposition

-FDA and Prescription Drugs
+FDA and Prescription Drug Cases

 Medications must be approved by the FDA to be sold in the United States.
 Products approved by the FDA, yet used for unapproved purposes may be unsafe and carry dangerous risks.
 The timely, efficient, and effective resolution of defective medical products often calls for an attorney who is experienced in handling these matters and dedicated to providing the client with personal service.
 The average person needs a law firm that is ready, willing, and able to stand up to those who are marketing defective drugs and supplements that can have potentially dangerous side effects.